 The Audit module can handle its data the best.
 This function is used to return a pandas.dataframe with all audit data in the given time frame.

 This dataframe then can be used for extracting statistics.

-- start_time (datetime) The start time of the data - end time (datetime) The end time of the data
+- start_time (datetime) The start time of the data - end time (datetime) The end time of the data get_total (param, AND=True, display_error=True)

 Returns Audit data

 Return type dataframe